Mihirachyuta/Cloud-iot-core-with-Raspberry-pi/README.md

 ### Sending your own data
 You can refer the rpi-gcp fie to see and send data in json format.
 This is continuation of [Connecting arduino to Rpi with I2C](https://github.com/Mihirachyuta/Connecting-arduino-to-raspberry-pi-with-i2c).
 ### Getting from cloud
 You can refer the file get-config which has an example to show how to set intensity of an LED light.
+To test it you can go to iot core and to the registry and device.
+Then update config.